maheshgugulot/LearningManagementSystem/README.md

 - `/enroll/:courseId` - Enroll in a specific course.
 - `/viewcourse/:CourseId` - View chapters of an enrolled course.
 - `/viewcourse/:CourseId/chapter/:ChapterId/` - View pages of a chapter in an enrolled course.
-- `/markAsComplete/:id` - Mark chapters as complete.
+- `/markAsComplete/:Pageid` - Mark Pages as complete.